victorverma3/victorverma3/README.md

 ## About Me
-I recently graduated from Boston University with a B.A. in Mathematics and Computer Science and a minor in Data Science, and I'm currently working as an associate software developer at Savvas Learning Company.
+I'm currently working as an associate software developer in the AI-Enabled Learning domain at Savvas Learning Company, having recently graduated from Boston University with a B.A. in Mathematics and Computer Science and a minor in Data Science.
 I love learning and solving problems, and my primary interests are machine learning, optimization, and full-stack web development.
 In my free time, I enjoy working on interesting personal projects.

 ## GitHub Stats
 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=victorverma3&count_private=true&theme=tokyonight&showicons=true)]()